This pathway shows you how to apply for a Skills Assessment outcome so that you can register and work as a pharmacist in Australia.

 Skills Assessment structure

-The process for requesting a Skills Assessment outcome has two parts:
+The process for requesting a Skills Assessment Outcome has 2 parts:

 1. passing the eligibility check